Thinking about working with me? Great. 🙂

 I can write on related topics, but if you need copy on something completely unrelated… I’m probably not your writer.
-(Though I might possibly make an exception for freelancing, personal finance, minimalism/decluttering/organization, dogs or backpacking/hiking.)
+I might make an exception for these topics: freelancing, personal finance, minimalism/decluttering/organization, dogs or backpacking/hiking.

-- I’m okay with signing a contract or a non-disclosure statement, but I get itchy when clients ask me to not work with anyone else in their industry.
+- I’m AOK with signing a contract or a non-disclosure statement, but I get itchy when clients ask me to not work with anyone else in their industry.

 Occasionally a potential client will be concerned about who my other clients are.
 They worry I might have a conflict of interest and think that I shouldn’t have, say, more than one client in the email marketing industry, or even more than one client in the digital marketing industry.

 As a subject expert, a limitation like that would cripple me.
 It would be like saying a B2B email expert could not work with more than one B2B client at a time.
 So I don’t sign contracts that require such limitations.
 However, I am happy to sign contracts that state I will not share or even mention business secrets, research, or proprietary techniques.
 And if you have a short list of specific competitors you do not want me to work with, I might agree to that.

 This is my typical process with clients:

 1) The Client and I confirm our needs match.
 Basically: